Contents

 3 CH MIC preamplifier with Mixer using LM348

 You can use a 3-channel microphone amplifier circuit to make a mixer with a microphone.
 Also, it is cost-effective since you won’t have to use four pieces of IC—741 ICs.
 Instead, you’ll use a single IC LM348.
-Further, you freely adjust each microphone’s volume via VR3, VR3, or VR1.
+Further, you can freely adjust each microphone’s volume via VR3, VR3, or VR1.
 Most importantly, its power regulator has a dual power supply of -12V/ +12V and DND.
 In addition, it is a DC voltage regulator type having a transistor, IC7912 or IC7812, as per your requirement.

 Note; Using a pre-amplifier before proceeding from a single to the power amplifier is essential, and it is because the circuit has a low output power.